-Office means a use within a structure or portion thereof intended or primarily suitable for occupancy by persons or entities that perform, provide for their own benefit, or provide to others at that location services including, but not limited to, the following: professional; medical; banking; insurance; management; consulting; technical; sales; artificial intelligence; technology, and design; and the non-accessory office functions of manufacturing and warehousing businesses; multimedia and digital arts, software development, hardware development, web design, electronic commerce, and information technology; administrative services; and professional services.
+Office means a use within a structure or portion thereof intended or primarily suitable for occupancy by persons or entities that perform, provide for their own benefit, or provide to others at that location services including the following: professional; medical; banking; insurance; management; consulting; technical; sales; and design; and the non-accessory office functions of manufacturing and warehousing businesses; multimedia and digital arts, software development, web design, electronic commerce, and information technology; administrative services; and professional services.
 This use does not include retail uses; repair; any business characterized by the physical transfer of tangible goods to customers on the premises; or wholesale shipping, receiving and storage.